Student Ambassador Leadership (SAL) Program

 Katherine Lee (ES)

-My name is Katherine Lee and I am a third year studying environmental science and political science at Berkeley.
+My name is Katherine Lee and I am a fourth year studying environmental science and political science at Berkeley.
 Outside of class, I am also involved in Berkeley Model UN, an URAP research project, and a small music group.
 The College of Natural Resources is my home college for my primary major, environmental science.
 I applied to be a CNR Student Ambassador because I remember how stressful it was to apply for schools and then join a new community in a new city just a few months after.
 The support system that I found in our small college made the sea of Berkeley’s undergraduate students and programs more than manageable.
 Through the position as a CNR Student Ambassador, I have the privilege of advocating for a college that not only eased my transition to Berkeley, but has also improved my academic experience every day since.